crisbee/IntroToDataPowerOnDockerLab/README.md

 Now try browsing to your two DataPowers.
 POOF!
 GONE!
 They don't exist anymore.

+You can close the old terminal windows where the DataPowers were running.

-# Create an immutable container image out of your configurations
+# Create a container image with your configurations

 Next, we are going to build our own DataPower Docker image that includes the configurations you made.
 This is useful because it bundles everything together in one entity that can be put in change control and distributed.
 The person running it does not need to position any of the separate configuration files.
 It makes deployments simple, fast, repeatable, and controlled.